jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 ## Folds

+- See `:help usr_28` for the user manual on folding.
+- `:set foldcolumn=auto:4` - this adds a column to the left of the screen showing folds.
+It'll be up to 4 characters wide to show nested folds.
+- `zi` toggles all folding off and on in a buffer
+- you have to create folds, and then you can open or close them or delete them.
+- `zO` opens all folds at the current cursor
+- `zo` opens a fold at the current cursor
+- `zC` closes ALL folds at the current cursor
+- `zc` closes a fold at the current cursor
+- `zm` folds more (folds one more level I guess?).
+This affects ALL folds in a file
+- `zr` reduces folds one level
+  These both work by setting the `foldlevel` I guess?
+So you can also manually set that.

+  One problem with setting the foldexpr - looks like it automatically creates and closes folds, so all files start folded

 ## Formatting

 - `gq` is supposed to format, but seems off, and not sure how to hook it up to stuff like prettier, etc